jim-schwoebel/voicebook/README.md

 ## Feedback
 Any feedback on the book or this repository is greatly appreciated.
-* If you find something that is missing or doesn't work, please consider opening a [GitHub issue](https://github.com/jim-schwoebel/voicebook/issues).
+* If you find something that is missing or doesn't work, please consider opening a [GitHub issue](https://github.com/jim-schwoebel/voicebook/issues)
-* If you'd like to be mentored by someone on our team, check out the [Innovation Fellows Program](http://neurolex.ai/research).
+* If you'd like to be mentored by someone on our team, check out the [Innovation Fellows Program](http://neurolex.ai/research)
-* If you want to talk to me directly, please send me an email @ js@neurolex.co.
+* If you want to talk to me directly, please send me an email @ js@neurolex.co

 ## Citation
 Please use the following citation when citing this book in your research work: